 Step 3: Rejecting, Correcting, & Resubmitting

-Memento will automatically lock your book when you submit a proof to the Studio Source Dashboard.
-Should you find things in your Dashboard proof that you want to change, simply reject that proof in the Dashboard to unlock the book in Memento.
-You will then be able to reject individual sections of your book, make edits, and then resubmit for a new proof.
+Plic will automatically lock your book when you submit a proof to the Studio Source Dashboard.
+Should you find things in your Dashboard proof that you want to change, simply reject that proof in the Dashboard to unlock the book in Plic.
+You will then be able to make edits and resubmit for a new proof.
 You can do this as many times as you need to get everything just the way you want.

 Rejecting the existing Dashboard Proof

 - Open the existing proof in the Studio Source Dashboard

 - Click the Reject button above the flipbook

 Once the proof has been rejected on the Studio Source Dashboard, you can continue making edits to the yearbook in Plic.

 Once done making corrections, follow the instructions in Step 1: Book Submission, shown above.